Isabela-conde/IN2024_V04-Data-Analysis/DTC/README.md

 - xarray
 - netCDF4

-#### Usage

-To use this code, simply run the `process_ctd_dtc.ipynb` notebook in a Python environment where the required libraries are installed.
-The notebook will automatically load the data, process it, and save the output to NetCDF files.

 ## DCT_substrate_habitat_maps.qmd
 Code to create substrate and habitat tow line maps, currently only a test with tow 3 line 19.